srg-ics-uplb/systems-track-primer/JOINING.md

 ## Questions?

-If you have any questions about the group or the application process, feel free to reach out to us at **systems-lab@university.edu**.
+If you have any questions about the group or the application process, feel free to reach out to us at **jchermocilla@up.edu.ph**.

 We look forward to hearing from you!